 While your eyes may be rather small in size, these two conditions -- cataracts and glaucoma -- affect entirely different areas in your eyes.
 They both can have a significant impact on your vision though.

 There's no easy answer to this question, as it depends upon the extent of each condition.
-Odds are you're seeing Dr. Krivoy for glaucoma-related issues, and he has a good handle on your situation in that regard.
-But if cataracts are creeping in and undoing all the fine work that you and Dr. Krivoy have accomplished in preserving your vision, there may come a time when both need to be addressed.
+Odds are you're seeing the Los Angeles Glaucoma Group for glaucoma-related issues, and they have a good handle on your situation in that regard.
+But if cataracts are creeping in and undoing all the fine work that you and Los Angeles Glaucoma Group have accomplished in preserving your vision, there may come a time when both need to be addressed.

 One of the simplest ways to address problematic cataracts is through a surgery to remove the cataract and replace the lens.
 In fact, cataract removal is one the most common surgical procedures in the United States, and it boasts an impressive 90% success rate.

-Depending upon your situation, Dr. Krivoy is able to perform this procedure in conjunction with a glaucoma procedure, but a lot depends upon the extent of your glaucoma, what medications you’re taking, and how advanced the cataract is.
+Depending upon your situation, your provider can perform this procedure in conjunction with a glaucoma procedure, but a lot depends upon the extent of your glaucoma, what medications you’re taking, and how advanced the cataract is.

-To find out whether you’re a candidate for both glaucoma and cataract surgery, call Daniel Krivoy, MD, or use the online booking tool to schedule an appointment.
+To find out whether you’re a candidate for both glaucoma and cataract surgery, call Los Angeles Glaucoma Group, or use the online booking tool to schedule an appointment.